GDPR for charities: How charities in the UK can comply with GDPR

 What happens if a charity is not GDPR compliant?

-If an organisation, even a charity or a nonprofit, is found to be in violation of the GDPR, they may face harsh penalties.
-Organisations found to be non-compliant with the GDPR risk fines of up to 4% of their annual global sales or €4 Million, whichever is larger.
+If an organization, even a charity or a nonprofit, is found to be in violation of the GDPR, they may face harsh penalties.
+Organizations found to be non-compliant with the GDPR risk fines of up to 4% of their annual global sales or €4 Million, whichever is larger.

 If you have a data breach that has a negative impact on a data subject, you may be required to notify the ICO within 72 hours of becoming aware of the incident.

-Despite the fact that charities are subject to the same GDPR regulations as any other organisation, some special considerations may apply.
+Despite the fact that charities are subject to the same GDPR regulations as any other organization, some special considerations may apply.

-This rule, however, does not generally apply to counselling services provided directly to a minor.
+This rule, however, does not generally apply to counseling services provided directly to a minor.
 This includes any type of charity that aids minors' mental or physical well-being.

 Depending on the sort of data that charities process, there are a number of different exemptions that may apply to them.
 The ICO's website has a complete list of them.